Varusham 16: Release and reception

 Varusham 16 was released on 18 February 1989.
 N. Krishnaswamy of The Indian Express wrote that Karthik "puts much life and energy into his role", Khushbu "looks just out of school" and Viswanathan was "great as the head of the family", while also appreciating Jayabharathi, Vadivukkarasi and Charle's performances.
-P. S. S. of Kalki said the film could be watched for the cast performances.
+P. S. S. of Kalki said the film could be watched for the cast performances but not the drama.
 Karthik won the Filmfare Award for Best Actor – Tamil, and Fazil won the Cinema Express Award for Best Director.
 Sekar was awarded the Tamil Nadu State Film Award for Best Editor.